hamvocke/hamvocke.github.io/_drafts/testing_microservices.md

 If all this stuff is new to you and you know that you have to start from scratch it can look quite intimidating.
 There probably are a lot of questions on your mind.
 What aspects of your codebase do you need to test?
 How should you structure and write your tests?
 What tools and libraries can make your life easier?

-To test microservices some concepts, tools and libraries have proven to be effective.
+In order to test microservices some concepts, tools and libraries have proven to be effective.
 Sticking to these can help you come up with a healthy, reliable and fast test suite.
 I will explain the most important concepts and approaches that you need to understand in order to test your microservices thoroughly.
 Picking the right tools and libraries often depends on your choice of programming language and its ecosystem.
 That's why I'll cover tools, libraries and implementation examples in my follow-up posts that will look at specific language ecosystems. **TODO link to follow up posts**

 ## The Test Pyramid